hosseinbahak/movie/moovie/APIs.md

 if 'gender'  == 'F' then : actor is Female

-'movie_ids' : all movie ids from Actor
+'movie_ids' : all movie ids from that Actor

 'url' : a link to actor api with 'actor_id'